 It is notable that the A7S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds does not offer wifi capability.
+In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds and the A7S have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the A7S was followed by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Sony A7S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.